smesterheide/nextcloud-docker-dev/README.md

 cp example.env .env
 ```

+The default configuration was slightly changed for the VO Federation app.
+Compare with upstream [example.env](https://github.com/juliushaertl/nextcloud-docker-dev/blob/master/example.env) and [bootstrap.sh](https://github.com/juliushaertl/nextcloud-docker-dev/blob/master/bootstrap.sh#L78).

-Replace `REPO_PATH_SERVER` with the path from above.
+* Replace `REPO_PATH_SERVER` with the path from above.
+* Replace `ADDITIONAL_APPS_PATH` relative to `REPO_PATH_SERVER`
+* Replace `STABLE_ROOT_PATH` with your project home

+* Replace `VO_APP_PATH` with the VO Federation app directory

 ### Setting the PHP version to be used

-The Nextcloud instance is setup to run with PHP 7.2 by default.
+The Nextcloud instance is setup to run with PHP 7.4 by default.
 If you wish to use a different version of PHP, set the `PHP_VERSION` `.env` variable.

 The variable supports the following values: